burakayy7/blog/_posts/2024-07-14-arduino-hello-world.md

 Serial.println(outputString);
 ```

-here, we call the _println()_ functino from the _Serial_ class.
+here, we call the _println()_ function from the _Serial_ class.
 To prove that this works, you can open the Serial Monitor by clicking the _Serial Monitor_ button in the top right corner.

-This was quite a simple example, which is why it is often reffered to as the Hello World Example.
+This was quite a simple example, which is why it is often referred to as the Hello World Example.
 I hope this got you excited to learn more about Engineering with Arduino!!

 See you next time!!